- (in ancient Rome) a priest.

 Livia, priestess of the deified Augustus; Germanicus was his flamen.

-In any case the flamen was not in any special sense priest of Iup.The Religious Experience of the Roman People
+In any case the Flamen was not in any special sense priest of Iup.The Religious Experience of the Roman People

 Suetonius (Csar, 1) says that Csar was designated (destinatus) flamen.History of Julius Caesar Vol. 1 of 2

-The flamen Dialis, or priest of Jupiter, had a life burdened with etiquette.Ten Great Religions
+The Flamen Dialis, or priest of Jupiter, had a life burdened with etiquette.Ten Great Religions

 "ancient Roman priest," 1530s, from Latin flamen, of unknown origin, perhaps from PIE root *bhlad- "to worship" (cf. Gothic blotan, Old English blotan "to sacrifice").
 Also used from early 14c. in reference to the ancient pre-Christian British priests, in imitation of Geoffrey of Monmouth.